alopatindev/vlog-toolset/README.md

 ```

 ## Known issues/limitations
-- it's just a dumb dirty PoC, it's not necessarily gonna work on your hardware
+- it's just a dumb dirty PoC/prototype, it's **not necessarily gonna work on your hardware**
     - I use ~~Meizu MX4~~ Xiaomi Mi 8
         - front camera faces at me
         - microphone and camera are allowed